Book 1 of Metamorphoses

-In this book we are told of a great flood, the creation of the treacherous python, and chaste maidens who are immortalized by their contact with the gods.
-This book leads cleanly into book two where we continue the story of Phaethon, a demigod and son of Helios, as he seeks out his father.
-Below we will explore the essential plot points of Book One, key themes and ideas, and notable figures who are present or invoked.
+In this book, we are told of a great flood, the creation of the treacherous Python, and the transformation of chaste maidens who are immortalized by their contact with the gods.
+Book 1 then leads into Book 2 where the story of Phaethon, a demigod and son of Helios, is continued as he seeks out his father.
+Below we will explore the essential plot points in Book 1, key themes and ideas, and notable figures who play a key role or are invoked in this Book.

 Creation

-The first book of Ovid’s Metamorphoses begins with the creation of our universe.
-The narrator describes the universe as a “crude, unstructured mass”, pure chaos, until the god called nature works to untangle the different elements and impose order onto them (l.
+The first book of Ovid’s Metamorphoses begins with the creation of the universe.
+The narrator describes the universe as a “crude, unstructured mass”, a state of pure chaos, until a divine force untangles the different elements and imposes order onto them (l.
 7).
-Nature separated fire, air, earth, and water from each other before scattering them and tethering them to separate domains upon a sphere, the planet earth.
-Finally, from clay earth, man was created by Prometheus in a grand metamorphosis.
+Fire, air, earth, and water are separated from each other and arranged within an ordered cosmos.
+Finally, from clay and earth, man is created by Prometheus, in a grand metamorphosis, marking the first of many significant transformations in the development of the world.

 What are The Four Ages?

-The earth was said to have experienced four ages, the Golden Age, The Silver Age, the Bronze Age, and the Iron Age.
-The Golden Age is described as an eternal spring when the needs of man were supplied naturally and bountifully by the earth.
-There were abundant resources, no need to till the land, and there was no war.
-The Silver Age launched the changing of the seasons and required man to build shelters to protect himself from the changing elements.
-Then came the Bronze Age, which was harsher than the others, but the harshest was the Iron Age dominated by “brute force and a criminal lust for possessions” (ll.
-130-131).
-In the iron age, boundaries were put up all over earth, men began to dig in the earth and steal its riches, and the appearance of “Grim War” (l.
-143) overtakes the planet.
-Man and woman alike lived consumed by theft and wickedness during this time.
+Ovid describes the world as having experienced four ages: the Golden Age, the Silver Age, the Bronze Age, and the Iron Age.
+He describes the Golden Age as an eternal spring, when the needs of man were supplied naturally and bountifully by the earth.
+Resources were abundant, there was no need to till the land, and there was no war.
+The Silver Age introduced the changing of the seasons and required humanity to build shelters to protect themselves from the changing elements.

 Python